America's CEOs ramp up hiring plans at fastest pace in 3 years

 CEOs in the Business Roundtable survey predicted 2017 GDP growth of just 2.2% for 2017.
 That's up a bit from a few months ago, but well shy of the 4% growth Trump has promised to eventually deliver.

-Nonetheless, Trump's pledge for "massive" tax cuts has fired up the stock market.
+Nevertheless, Trump's pledge for "massive" tax cuts has fired up the stock market.
 The S&P 500 has surged by 11% since the election to all-time highs.

 Of the CEOs polled, 52% indicated tax reform would create the most pro-growth environment for their business.